Fast Reactions and Slow Manifolds: Slow Manifolds

 \begin{proof} As a first step we rewrite the system into the modified fast-slow system while maintaining the splitting in the slow variable $v$, where we replace the operator $A$ by $\frac{1}{\varepsilon}\tilde A_\varepsilon$ and the nonlinear function $f$ by $\tilde f$.
-Next, we apply the existence result shown in \cite[Prop.
+Then, we show that the Lyapunov-Perron operator introduced in equation \eqref{eq: Lyapunov-Perron} has a unique fixed point.
+To do this, we apply the existence result shown in \cite[Prop.
 5.1]{hummel2022slow}, where we set